sharmavins23/terminal-site/README.md

 -   Add feature command for `apple.cmd.js`.
 -   Add a text-based fishing game (or possibly, a node-canvas game)
--   Add a raytracing function
+-   Add a raytracer (because, why not?)
 -   Add a color theme changer/switcher (currently, app is forcibly set to material-dark)
--   Create some form of dynamic virtual filestructure that can be modified
+-   Create some form of dynamic virtual filestructure that can be modified (`ls` commands and the like)
 -   Add basic mathematics commands

 # License TL;DR